dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/jira.md

 - `subdomain`: The subdomain of the Jira account.
 Configured in ".dlt/secrets.toml".
 - `email`: The email associated with the Jira account.
 Configured in ".dlt/secrets.toml".
-- `api_token`: The API token for accessing the Jira account.Configured in ".dlt/secrets.toml".
+- `api_token`: The API token for accessing the Jira account.
+Configured in ".dlt/secrets.toml".

 ### Source `jira_search`